Last Updated on January 8, 2024

 On the contrary, the goal of addiction treatment is to promote sustained recovery and to enhance your capacity for prevention of relapse.

-Several factors contribute to an increased likelihood of relapse, such as stress, exposure to triggers, or a lack of coping mechanisms.
+Factors like stress, exposure to triggers, and weak coping skills can raise the risk of relapse.
 This emphasizes the importance of a holistic approach to treatment that not only addresses the physical aspects of addiction, but also the psychological and emotional components.

 It can be extremely discouraging if relapse occurs, but remember that it doesn't signify failure.